Pia007/TwoSum/README.md

 The user inputs a list/array of numbers, each separated by a "space", and clicks the button to evaluate it.

 NOTE: The form automatically resets 3 seconds after the numbers are evaluated.
 FILES: There are two JavaScript files.
-Main.js contains the function and the additionally coding neccessary to connect to the html.
+Main.js contains the function and additional coding neccessary to connect to the html.
 Two-Sum.js has the plain function.

 ![image](https://user-images.githubusercontent.com/66088725/132406853-0c13d47c-a99b-4ca8-afa9-229facfccd61.png)